 - 1. New enrolling students.
-A new student is defined as: a student who has never attended a Zenith Education Group school or has been withdrawn for more than one (1) year or has graduated and enrolled in a new program; - 2.
-A re-entering student who has withdrawn and is re-entering greater than 180 days from their withdrawal date.
+A new student is defined as a student who has never attended a Zenith Education Group school or has graduated and enrolled in a new program; or - 2.
+Re-entering students who have withdrawn and are re-entering greater than 180 days from their withdrawal date (The withdrawn time period is calculated from the student's withdrawal date to the new module or term start date.)

-Note: Students re-entering the same program version within 180 days from their NSLDS withdrawal date, will be charged tuition at the cost per credit/quarter reflected on their most recent enrollment agreement.
-The withdrawn time period is calculated from the student's withdrawal date to the module or term start date.
+Note: Students re-entering the same program version within 180 days from their NSLDS withdrawal date will be charged at the cost per credit/quarter reflected on the enrollment agreement from the most recent prior period of enrollment.

-Students re-entering within 180 days:
+For students who have withdrawn and are re-entering within 180 days, the following tuition charges apply: